 - Best for: Adult writers who understand the safety tradeoffs and want access to the largest community-built character library available.
 Not appropriate for minors or for anyone uncomfortable with an F-rated safety profile.

 If you’re an adult writer who understands what you’re accepting and wants the richest creative ecosystem available, Character.AI delivers that.
-If you’re a parent, a minor, or someone who wants creative depth without the worst safety record in this category, start with Kindroid.
+If you’re a parent, a minor, or someone who wants creative depth without the worst safety record in this category, start with AI Dungeon or Kindroid.

 Read our full Character.AI review | See Character.AI’s full safety rating